emilkarlen/exactly/README.rst

 Current version is fully functional, but some syntax and semantics is inconsistent:

 * Some instructions allow arguments to span multiple lines, some do not.
-* Most instructions interpret symbol references in arguments, some do not.
 * Support for escapes characters in strings is missing.

-Incompatible changes to syntax and semantics may occur in every release until v 1.0.
+Incompatible changes to syntax and semantics may occur in every 0.x release.

 Comments are welcome!